ulrichwohak/ulrichwohak.github.io/_posts/2021-08-06-did-continuous-treatment-5-minute.md

     first three problems with TWFE mentioned above.
 But that, under a standard parallel trends assumption, DID includes selection bias terms is a **fundamental problem** in the case with a multi-valued/continuous treatment.
-In fact, this would be `<s>`{=html}my main takeaway from our paper --- in a DID setup, comparing effects across different doses likely requires substantially stronger assumptions than what most applied researchers in economics think that they are making.`</s>`{=html}
+In fact, this would be <s>my main takeaway from our paper — in a DID setup, comparing effects across different doses likely requires substantially stronger assumptions than what most applied researchers in economics think that they are making.</s>

 <script src="https://giscus.app/client.js"
         data-repo="bcallaway11/bcallaway11.github.io"